jhongover9000/intro2im/FinalProject/README.md

 ![](IM_AssignmentFinal_Schematic.jpg)

-### The Code
+### The Code: Difficulties, Solutions, and Other Cool Stuff

-Most of my code is in the journal, so I think I'll just show you some excerpts from it.
-If you want to read more (i.e. [me regretting my decision of trying something new for the final](journal.md#day-10), [being hated by Arduino and having it bail on me](journal.md#day-16), [my computer crashing mid-way and deleting everything](journal.md#day-13), etc.), you can always take a look.
+Most of my code is in the journal.
+If you want to read it (i.e. [me regretting my decision of trying something new for the final](journal.md#day-10), [being hated by Arduino and having it bail on me](journal.md#day-16), [my computer crashing mid-way and deleting everything](journal.md#day-13), etc.), you can always take a look.
 In addition, here are some topics you can check out in the journal in terms of code:

 * [Setting the combinations for the dials so that they can be done like actual combination locks (turning in one direction then the other).](journal.md#day-9)
 * [Water cup coding (the ripple effect)](journal.md#day-8)
 * [Coding and debugging the Vault Stage (also the day my computer crashed)](journal.md#day-13)
 * [The KeyPad class and the numbering system (the conversion from coordinates to digits)](journal.md#day-13)

-### Difficulties, and Some Pretty Cool Ideas

 #### Problem: Three Dials, One Potentiometer